-Brexit could place 'huge burden' on Parliament - BBC News
+Parliament faces 'huge Brexit burden'

 Brexit could place 'huge burden' on Parliament

-Parliament could be tasked with scrutinising up to 15 new bills to deliver Brexit, leaving little time for other unrelated legislation, the Institute for Government has warned.
+Parliament might have to scrutinise up to 15 new bills to deliver Brexit, leaving little time for other business, the Institute for Government has said.

 The IFG says legislation will be needed to establish new policies on areas such as customs and immigration.